Max Reischle

 Max Wilhelm Theodore Reischle (18 June 1858 – 11 December 1905) was an Austrian-born German Protestant systematic theologian.
 He was born in Vienna, and died in Tübingen.

-In 1887, he received his doctorate at the University of Tübingen, later working as a professor at the Karlsgymnasium in Stuttgart (from 1889).
-In 1892, he was appointed a full professor of practical theology at the University of Giessen, then become a professor of systematic theology at the University of Göttingen (1895).
+In 1887, he received his doctorate at the University of Tübingen, and from 1889 worked as a professor at the Karlsgymnasium in Stuttgart.
+In 1892, he was appointed a full professor of practical theology at the University of Giessen, then in 1895 become a professor of systematic theology at the University of Göttingen.
 During the following year, he accepted a call to Halle as chair of systematic theology.

 His studies largely dealt with mysticism in theology, the philosophy of religion and the transmission of ethical principles in academic instruction.